DharshiBalasubramaniyam/MERN-Stack-CRUD/README.md

 This is a simple todo web application to demonstrate CRUD operations in MERN stack.

 The full form of CRUD is Create, Read, Update, and Delete.
-These are the four basic operations that can be performed on data in a database or any persistent storage system.
+These four basic operations can be performed on data in a database or any persistent storage system.

 - **Create**: This operation adds new data to the database.
 For example, adding a new record in a table.